fetchrobotics/docs/source/computer.rst

 =========== ========================================
 roscore     starts a roscore
-robot       starts robot drivers, requires roscore sixad       driver for PS3 controller over bluetooth
+robot       starts robot drivers, requires roscore sixad       driver for robot joystick over bluetooth
 =========== ========================================

 Upstart service can be restart with the `service` command.
 For instance, to